Home Educating a Sensory Child

 These stats do not accommodate for sensory children, so those results won’t necessarily be guaranteed.
 Still, annually, it’s believed that homeschooling will increase by eight percent, so it’s certainly becoming an option among more and more children, including those with sensory issues.

-Why Homeschooling Is Better for a Sensory Child
+Why Homeschooling Is Often Better for a Sensory Child

 “An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge.” — Proverbs 18:15

 Imagine feeling trapped in your own flesh: unable to focus on the overwhelming words, the chatter and laughter, or on the board of jumbled letters.
-This is not the way God intended any of us to feel.
-In fact, He strives to set us free!
-One of the reasons home education has become so popular for many families is that one word: freedom.
+This is not the way we were intended to feel.
+In fact, one of the reasons home education has become so popular for many families is that one word: freedom.

 Controlled Environment